 But here’s the thing: our digestive tracts might be doing more to our sleep than making us uncomfortable.
 In fact, the gut may have a more profound impact on sleep than we think, and it has to do with its connection to the brain.
 This connection is known as the gut-brain axis.

 The gut-brain axis is a bidirectional connection between the brain and the gut, and there's growing research demonstrating the different impacts that the gut microbiome has on certain functions of the brain, including sleep.

 It’s believed that the brain “talks” to the gut largely through bidirectional interactions between the gut and the nervous system, also known as the gut-brain axis.
 Specifically, it’s been theorized that they influence the central nervous system (CNS) by modulating brain chemistry and neuro-endocrine systems associated with stress and anxiety, which both affect sleep.

 For instance, gut bacteria may have an influence on the production and interaction of neurotransmitters in the brain.
-Additionally, a healthy population of gut bacteria is crucial to the prevention of inflammation, which can have an impact on brain health.
+Additionally, a healthy population of gut bacteria is crucial to preventing an over-active immune response, which can have an impact on brain health.

 The Gut-Brain Axis and Circadian Rhythm

 There is still a lot to learn about the mechanisms between gut health and sleep, but some of the most promising research has focused on the gut's influence on circadian rhythm and neurotransmitters in the brain.
 Circadian rhythm, sometimes referred to as "internal clock," is the 24-hour cycle that handles essential body functions, particularly the sleep-wake cycle.